 Since the 1960s, space research discoveries have considerably broadened our understanding of the universe.
-Thanks to the achievements of the ESA's science programme, Europe now plays a major role in infrared astronomy, x-ray astronomy and astrometry as well as in solar system research and observation of the Sun.
-In its long-term programme Cosmic Vision 2015-2025, ESA established an objective of maintaining, or even strengthening, Europe's key role in space research.
+Through the achievements of ESA's scientific programme, Europe now plays a major role in infrared astronomy, x-ray astronomy and astrometry as well as in solar system research and observation of the Sun.
+In its long-term programme Cosmic Vision 2030, ESA established an objective of maintaining, or even strengthening, Europe's key role in space research.

 Swiss contributions to ESA science missions

-The Swiss scientific community is involved in the definition of ESA science programmes.
-Working with Swiss industry, Swiss scientists make a significant contribution to the creation of complex payloads for major space research missions.
-The advanced technological development that has accompanied this participation is an important asset for our economy.
-Moreover, space projects play a major role in the training of junior scientists and engineers.
+The Swiss scientific community is deeply involved in the definition of ESA’s science programme.
+Working with Swiss industry, Swiss scientists contribute significantly to the design and development of complex payloads for major space research missions.
+Such space projects not only push the envelope of physics and astronomy, but also inspire the next generation of scientists and engineers.

-Internationally competitive, Swiss industry holds a solid position in the technologies required in numerous projects to develop satellites and space probes.
-This ensures that Switzerland will be able to take part in ESA science programmes such as the Programme for the Development of Scientific Experiments (PRODEX), which is specifically intended to foster the exchange of knowledge between research institutes and industry.
+Internationally competitive, Swiss industry holds a solid position in the technologies required in numerous projects to develop science satellites and space probes, ensuring a strong position of Switzerland in such projects.

 With CHEOPS Switzerland is for the first time in the driver seat for a space based science mission.
 The mission was launched in December 2019 and has recently started its scientific operations, which are planned for 3.5 years.